ColorlessSaber/rust-bootcamp/README.md

 ### Projects
 #### CLI - Jara Clone
 Created a clone of the Jara software--an industry-standard tool for tracking progress of software projects.
-The terminal style software allows the user to create Epics and Stories.
+The terminal style software allows the user to create Epics and Stories. <br>
 See the README file in the project folder for more details.

 #### API - Stack Overflow Clone
 A clone of the Stack Overflow API.
 This project allows a person to create new questions and post answers to the questions.
 There is also the option to remove a question and or answer.
-This project was creating using the Axum crate and utilized the Postgres SQL server.
+This project was creating using the Axum crate and utilized the Postgres SQL server.<br>
+See the README file in the project folder for more details.

+#### Microservice Project
+A simple microservice project that implements an authentication, health-status, and a client CLI.
+Able to run in the terminal or via Docker.<br>
 See the README file in the project folder for more details.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>